newrelic/docs-website/scripts/README.md

 ## docsAndLastDateEdited.mjs

 This script scans all english MDX docs excluding `/whats-new/`, `/release-notes/`, `/security-bulletins/`, and `/style-guide/` and outputs a CSV.
-The columns contains the Doc relative filepath, last rename date (freshness date) if within 180 days, last edited date in the git commit history, and an array of all recent authors from the last 180 days.
+The columns contains the doc's relative filepath, last rename date (freshness date) if within 180 days, last edited date in the git commit history, and an array of all recent authors from the last 180 days.
 It takes no arguments and will run in around ~5 mins.
 There's a handy progress bar that shows in the terminal during execution.

 `yarn docs-freshness` will run this script.